Give Me the Stars

 Give Me the Stars is a 1945 British musical drama film directed by Maclean Rogers and starring Leni Lynn, Will Fyffe, Jackie Hunter and Olga Lindo.
+It was written by Austin Melford and Rogers based on a story by A. Hilarius and Rudolph Bernauer.

-American Toni Martin travels to Scotland and finds herself looking after her cranky grandfather Hector MacTavish, and even taking over his music hall act.
+American Toni Martin travels to Scotland and finds herself looking after her cranky grandfather Hector MacTavish.